Adrian-C-1/Chip8-Emulator/README.md

 The file Files/log.txt is only used for debug purposes.

 ## Possible future features:
-Even though there is some room for future improvement (stated bellow), I doubt I will continue working on this project.
+Even though there is some room for future improvement (stated below), I doubt I will continue working on this project.
 - File dialog for choosing the ROM (SDL does not have a way for this, would need another library)
 - Better audio (again, would need another library)
 - Custom keyboard input